reez/BitcoinUI/README.md

 <img src="https://github.com/reez/WalletUI/blob/main/Docs/coldcard-import.png?raw=true" height="400" alt='coldcard-import' />

-It also includes some detailed user flows, such as:
+It also includes some example code implementations via Swift Previews of detailed user flows, such as:

 - Onboarding
 - Creation and import of single and multi signature wallets